belsonheng/spidercrawl/README.md

 # SpiderCrawl

-A web spider framework that can crawl a domain and let you have information about the pages it visits.
-[SpiderCrawl](https://github.com/belsonheng/spidercrawl) will parse each page with the help of Nokogiri, and return you its title, links, css, words, and many many more!

-You can also customize what you want to do before & after each fetch request from the target url.
+A ruby gem that can crawl a domain and let you have information about the pages it visits.
+With the help of Nokogiri, SpiderCrawl will parse each page and return you its title, links, css, words, and many many more!
+You can also customize what you want to do before & after each fetch request.

-So long story short - Feed an URL to SpiderCrawl and it will crawl + scrape the content for you.
+Long story short - Feed an URL to SpiderCrawl and it will crawl + scrape the content for you.

 ## Installation